BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 The aim of the following text is to bring clarity to Niklas Luhmann's essay *Erkenntnis als Konstruktion* (*Cognition as Construction*) {% cite luhmann:1988 %}.
 We try to untangle one of modern systems theory's most radical propositions: that cognition succeeds not despite being completely cut off from an external reality, but precisely **because** of it.
 By doing so, I will do my best to translate Luhmann's dense terminology into an accessible roadmap, exploring how *operationally closed systems*---from minds to social communication---construct their own worlds through *distinctions*, *blind spots*, and *structural couplings* rather than mirroring a pre-given truth.

 Since I am interested in applying his theory to questions concerning artificial intelligence, I will sprinkle in my own remarks from time to time.

 Whether you are curious about the philosophy of science, artificial intelligence, or simply how systems manage to make sense of an otherwise unstructured environment, this step-by-step breakdown offers hopefully a fresh, humbling perspective on what it actually means to "know", to "*make sense* of the world", and to live in a *structural drift* in an *environment* of interdependet but also autonomous *systems*.

 If you want to follow along, I am using the German Reclam edition from the *Great Papers Soziologie* series, working through the chapters step by step.
-Each headline of this article corresponds to chapter in the book.
+Each headline of this article (except the last one) corresponds to chapter in the book.

-Naturally, the core intellectual achievement belongs entirely to Luhmann.
+Naturally, the core intellectual achievement---as we attribute it usually---belongs entirely to Luhmann and the authors whose work he integrated into his theory.
-Apart from relating his theory to "artifical systems", my contribution, if any, lies simply in the attempt to follow his reasoning.
+Apart from relating his work to "artifical systems", my contribution, if any, lies simply in the attempt to follow his reasoning.
-As a computer scientist familiar with the P versus NP problem, I find that tracing a complex thought (P) is considerably easier than originating it (NP).
+As a computer scientist familiar with the $\mathcal{P} \stackrel{?}{=} \mathcal{NP}$ problem, I find that tracing a complex thought ($\mathcal{P}$) is considerably easier than originating it ($\mathcal{NP}$).
+As we will see, information is not transmitted to the reader but constructed within "her".
-Of course, all interpretations are inevitably misinterpretations; they can never perfectly capture an author's actual thoughts, as even the author is constrained by the limits of communication.
+Thus, all interpretations are inevitably misinterpretations; they can never perfectly capture an author's actual thoughts, as even the author is constrained by the limits of communication and thought is not communication.
-Whether my interpretation will, in turn, succeed in stimulating coherent thoughts in the reader remains to be seen.
+Whether my interpretation will, in turn, succeed in stimulating coherent thoughts in the reader's mind remains to be seen.

 *Erkenntnis als Konstruktion* originated as a lecture Luhmann delivered at the Kunstmuseum Bern on October 23, 1988.
 It was published later that same year as a standalone volume by Verlag Benteli, in a series edited by Gerhard J. Lischka.